 – a designer designs for herself –

 Hey everyone!
-Today on the blog we are featuring Francesca Albertazzi.
-Francesca has worked in the interior design industry for more than 15 years.
-She runs her own design firm called Rudy Winston Design.
+On the blog today we are featuring Francesca Albertazzi.
+Francesca has worked in the interior design industry for more than 15 years and runs her own design firm called Rudy Winston Design.

 Francesca finds inspiration in her travels and loves incorporating European elements into her designs.
-We’ve been working with Francesca for multiple years on many different projects and her designs are second to none!
-This time, however Francesca is renovating her childhood home she has lived in almost her whole life and is turning it into a dream home for her family.
-Today we are letting Francesca take over the blog to share a couple of her spaces!
+We’ve been working with Francesca for many years on various projects and her designs are second to none!
+This time, however Francesca’s project is renovating her childhood home that she has lived in almost her whole life and is turning it into a dream home for her and her family.
+Today we are letting Francesca take over the blog to share a couple of her spaces.
 Take it away Francesca!

 Hello – this is Francesca!
 A little bit about myself before we jump into the details of the project.
 I am of Italian heritage, both of my parents are Italian, Tuscan father and Sicilian mother.
 Italy has always had a great influence on me, both personally as well in in the work that I do.
 My partner, Sandy, is from Scotland and he and I travel to the UK quite often.
 So I’ve added the UK as a design influence and we’ve created a home that is a reflection of all of our cultural histories as well as being fresh and new.